Roasted Asparagus

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-An easy recipe for Roasted Asparagus with olive oil, garlic, and lemon.
-The high oven temperature cooks it to tender-crisp perfection in 10 minutes or less.
+You’ll love this easy Roasted Asparagus Recipe with olive oil, garlic, and lemon.
+The high oven temperature cooks it to tender-crisp perfection in 10 minutes or less making it a quick, easy, and healthy side dish.

 Roasted asparagus on a rimmed baking sheet with lemon slices.